February 29th, 2016

 much like a Proof when its use began.
 The question remains, why do these striations not happen on PL dies made before 1934 and after 1955?
 It remains a possibility that some of these develop where imperfections were ground off the used dies.

 It has been duly noted that some of these coins resemble the starburst affects seen on early 1940s Proofs.
-That said, there is no possibility that these dies were intended to strike Proofs.
+That said, there is no possibility that these are Proofs.
 While it is an intriguing thought that perhaps these Prooflike dies were simply leftover Proof dies, it does not hold water, even if the mirrors seem like they do!
 Many PLs exist for years where no Proofs were being made.
-Furthermore, certain Proofs
+And furthermore, quarter and half dollar Proofs

-of the period used a different design style than that used for business
+of the period used a slightly different design than that used for business

 An alternate theory is that new dies dies were simply used for a time at Denver and San Francisco, then refinished and put back into service.
 Again contradicting this idea, the 1947-S/S FS-501 marriage does not seem to exist without the die polishing.
 Getting deep into the weeds, it is theoretically possible that the die began with a single S punch, and then received a new S over the original punch when the die was refurbished.
 Because of the extensive alteration of the die surface, it is virtually impossible to match it up to a normal 1947-S die to confirm or deny this, with any certainty.